 Information We Collect and Receive

-We collect and receive information that relates to identified or identifiable individuals (“personal information”) as follows:
+We collect and receive information that relates to identified or identifiable individuals (“personal information”) as follows below:

 - Personal and Business Contact information, such as your first name, last name, physical address, email address, telephone number, job title, and company name.